Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/2-getting-started.md

 ### Tutorial Design Files

 Design files of this tutorial are provided in [ref_files](./ref_files/) directory, organized with design number or chapter name.
-Chapters that need to use reference files will point to the specific ref_files subdirectory.
+Chapters that need to use reference files will point to the specific ``ref_files`` subdirectory.

+The [next chapter](./3-system-configuration.md) details the configuration of a Zynq UltraScale+ MPSoC PS with the Vivado IDE.

- © Copyright 2017-2020 Xilinx, Inc.
+ © Copyright 2017-2021 Xilinx, Inc.